WILLIAMSTAMP/KanB.ai/README.md

 ## Acknowledgments

-- DeepSeek-R1 is an open-source large language model released by DeepSeek under MIT license
+- LM Studio for providing an easy way to run local LLMs
 - React Beautiful DnD for the drag-and-drop functionality
+- The open-source LLM community for making powerful AI models accessible